ATOMNFT/Marauder-T-display-TTGO/README.md

 <div align="left">

-## TTGO T-Display1.14in v13.10 NOT FULLY FUNCTIONAL
+## TTGO T-Display 1.14in v13.10 NOT FULLY FUNCTIONAL
 The bin files located in this repo are for 13.6 marauder which is fully functional.
 The sketch files are for (Fully Functional 13.6) & (Non Functional 13.10 which flashes fine but is having button issues).
 I'm still trying to solve the button issue/s and will push updates as soon I find a fix.

 Use the provided User_setup files to compile in Arduino.
 (Backup current User_setup files before adding these from this repo)